 Workers of the building and trades union enjoy different kinds of benefits.
 There are four significant benefits: income, medical, death, and burial.

-- Income benefits offer a significant part of the income of a worker that he loses when suffering from a work-related injury or illness.
+Offer a significant part of the income of a worker that he loses when suffering from a work-related injury or illness.
 The worker also gets full income if they suffer to permanent impairment.

-- Medical benefits include payments for reasonable and essential medical care to treat a specific work injury or illness.
+Include payments for reasonable and essential medical care to treat a specific work injury or illness.

-- Death benefits are given to replace part of the lost income for the eligible family members of workers who lost their lives at work.
+These are given to replace part of the lost income for the eligible family members of workers who lost their lives at work.

-- Burial benefits are payments for the deceased worker’s funeral costs.
+These are payments for the deceased worker’s funeral costs.

 Nothing can compensate for the loss and pain a worker or their family go through when he or she suffers an injury or mishappening.
 However, one should always be aware of their rights as a worker.
 The eligible family members or the injured worker get certain benefits if they suffer some illness at their workplace.

-How Can Lawyers Help You To Claim Workers’ compensation?
+How Can Lawyers Help You To Claim Workers’ Compensation?

 All injuries, minor and major that are sustained while at work are completely covered under the workers’ compensation.
 It is your primary responsibility to protect your legal rights by following the steps previously listed.
 Do not try to deal with the insurance company on your own, all by yourself because they might pressurize you into signing documents that might result in loss of your rights.
 The duluth building and construction trades council representative will help you get your filed claim started.
 An attorney familiar with the workers’ compensation will help you with further proceedings.